Duncraig

 Recent residential development output has been above average within Duncraig when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Duncraig had around 46 new homes approved annually over the past five financial years.
-This totals an estimated 230 homes from FY-21 to FY-25.
-In FY-26, 20 approvals have been recorded so far.
-On average, 5.4 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating demand outpacing supply.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Duncraig had approximately 46 new homes approved annually over the past five financial years, totalling an estimated 230 homes.
+As of FY-26, 20 approvals have been recorded.
+On average, 5.4 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply.
+New homes are constructed at an average value of $530,000, targeting the premium market segment with higher-end properties.

-New homes are being constructed at an average value of $530,000, targeting the premium market segment with higher-end properties.
-This financial year has seen $7.7 million in commercial approvals registered, reflecting the area's residential character.
-Compared to Greater Perth, Duncraig shows 12.0% lower construction activity per person and ranks among the 33rd percentile nationally, suggesting constrained buyer choice and interest in existing dwellings.
-New building activity comprises 82.0% standalone homes and 18.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+This financial year, $7.7 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to Greater Perth, Duncraig has 12.0% lower construction activity per person and ranks among the 33rd percentile nationally, resulting in relatively constrained buyer choice favouring existing dwellings.
+This activity reflects the area's maturity and possible planning constraints.
+New building activity comprises 82.0% standalone homes and 18.0% townhouses or apartments, sustaining Duncraig's suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development